 Title: Young people leave some of their voting power on the table

 Here is the complete table:

-Difference in percent of eligible voters who are under 40 and the percent of actual voters who are under 40.
+Difference in percent of eligible voters under 40 and the percent of actual voters under 40.
 Margin of error for individual countries can be requested.
-The global margin of error is 6%.
+The global margin of error is 6 percent.

 These numbers are often striking.
 Here are some countries that see much lower voting rates among youth:

-In 2016, Zimbabwe: While a full 38% of Zimbabwe’s eligible electorate is young, only 33% of votes are made by young people.
+Zimbabwe (2016): While a full 38 percent of Zimbabwe’s eligible electorate is young, only 33 percent of votes are cast by young people.

-USA: 22% of eligible voters are young, but young people make up only 15% of actual voters
+USA: 22 percent of eligible voters are young, but young people make up only 15 percent of actual voters

-Jamaica: Jamaican voters display the same gap, as 28% of the eligible voters are young and only 21% of actual voters are young.
+Jamaica: Jamaican voters display the same gap, as 28 percent of eligible voters are young, and only 21 percent of actual voters are young.

 So why are young voters in some areas of the world voting less often?
 What factors influence their decision?

-We looked at economics and unemployment rates, immigration, perceptions about immigration, and general interest in politics; none of these seemed to have any meaningful or measurable relationship to voting behavior.
+We looked at economics and unemployment rates, immigration, perceptions about immigration, and general interest in politics—None of these seemed to have any meaningful or measurable relationship to voting behavior.

 However, one variable—corruption—was strongly related to voting behavior in young people, much more so than in older people.